11 Social Media Best Practices and Tips for Startups

 • Use visuals.
 They get shared more on average.

 • Incorporate humor.
-Maybe being funny is an inherent part of your brand personality, but if not, you can still incorporate humor.
+Perhaps being funny is an inherent part of your brand personality, but if not, you can still incorporate humor effectively.
 You could have a joke of the day or use memes.

 • Be charitable and show photos of your team's involvement.
 Ask followers to get involved, too.